amazon-connect/amazon-connect-snippets/projects/ContextRouting/README.md

   - Sample change PIN flow used to demonstrate the simple tracker scenario
   - Sample make payment flow used to demonstrate the complex tracker scenario
   - Customer queue flow that clears all trackers when the call is queued

+  ## Project Requirements
+  - Operational Amazon Connect instance
+  - CTR Streaming configured using Kinesis Data Streams (Not designed for use with Kinesis Data Firehose)

+  ## Deployment Steps
+  Perform the following steps to deploy this project.